Estimated reading time: 3 minutes

 When they’re removed, you can see that we’re left with two reasonably sized, delicious-looking apricots.
 But…how much bigger could they have been?

-The energy that the tree has put into the two discarded fruit could have been better used.
+The energy that the tree has put into the two discarded fruits could have been better used.
 It could have been growing just two pieces of fruit in the bunch to a larger size.

 This is just one reason why it’s a good idea to do thinning early, hard, and thoroughly.
 You’re aiming to always maximise the ratio of usable, edible fruit to core/stone that the tree produces.